-AML 2010 - American Literature I
+AML 2010 - American Literature I 3 credits

+General Education Area: Group 2 Communications Prerequisite(s): ENC 1101 with a grade of C or better.
 Critical study of literature from the colonial period to the Civil War, including such writers as Bradford, Taylor, Franklin, Irving, Poe, Hawthorne, Emerson, and Thoreau.